niolabs/nio-docker/default_project/blocks/communication/README.md

 ------------
 None

+***

 Publisher
 =========
-Publish input signals to the configured topic
+The Publisher block sends incoming signals to the configured topic.
+Topics can be static or dynamic bassed on the first signal in a list of signals.

 Properties
 ----------
-- **topic**: Hierarchical topic string to publish to
+- **topic**: Hierarchical topic string to publish to.

 Inputs
 ------